Jaguars spoil final Oakland game with 20-16 win over Raiders

 OAKLAND, Calif.
-(AP) — The Raiders fans came out to the Oakland Coliseum one last time hoping for a celebration.
-Gardner Minshew and the Jacksonville Jaguars had other ideas.

-Minshew threw two TD passes to Chris Conley in the final 5:15 of the game and the Jaguars spoiled the final scheduled game at the Coliseum by beating the Raiders 20-16 on Sunday.
+(AP)Gardner Minshew threw two TD passes to Chris Conley in the final 5:15 of the game and the Jacksonville Jaguars spoiled the final scheduled game at the Oakland Coliseum by beating the Raiders 20-16 on Sunday.

-“It was definitely an awesome experience to be here and play in the last game,” Minshew said.
-“Probably saw more middle fingers today than I have in my whole life.
-They have a good time.
-It was fun to ruin that for them.”

 The Raiders (6-8) broke out to a 16-3 lead and appeared comfortably ahead before falling apart in the closing minutes to put a damper on an already somber day in Oakland.